Chart Color Schemes

 Employment conditions in Far West face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending September 2025, Far West's labour force decreased by 4.4%, with employment declining by 6.5%, leading to a 2.0 percentage point rise in unemployment rate.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment rate during the same period.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-National employment forecasts from Jobs and Skills Australia indicate a national expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Far West's employment mix suggests local employment should increase by 4.5% over five years and 10.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, the labour force decreased by 4.4%, employment fell by 6.5%, leading to a rise in unemployment by 2.0 percentage points.
+In contrast, Rest of NSW saw an employment fall of 0.5%, labour force contraction of 0.1%, and unemployment rise of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Far West's employment mix suggests local employment should increase by 4.5% over five years and 10.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment